dstoichev/Crop-PSB-Documents/README.md

 We need the result file to take the file name of the document.

 # Installation:
- 1. Place "Crop Saver.jsx" in <Photoshop Directory>/presets/scripts/
+ 1. Place "Crop Saver" folder in <Photoshop Directory>/presets/scripts/

  2. Restart Photoshop